Joe Biden shares his own losses with Parkland victims' families

 Biden made it known in the days after the Parkland shooting that he wanted to be a resource for the families, to offer both his personal condolences and words of advice about the difficult road ahead, should they want to seek it.

 Many of the conversations Biden has had have taken place over the phone.
-But as part of a previously-scheduled trip to Florida this week, Biden was told two victims’ fathers were going to attend the Beau Biden Foundation fundraiser as guests of another attendee.
+But as part of a previously scheduled trip to Florida this week, Biden was told that the father of two Parkland victims were going to attend the Beau Biden Foundation fundraiser as guests of another attendee.

 But the conversations with Biden were different, Guttenberg said.